U.S. 422 IN VALLEY FORGE

 Construction activities continue to advance on U.S. 422 between the Route 363 (Trooper Road) and First Avenue interchanges for the $97.4 million transportation improvement project.

-The Contractor has continued constructing the new abutment and piers for the east bound structure over the river.
-Beams have been placed for the first three spans of the new east bound structure with the beam placement for the remaining spans scheduled for October 2019.
+The Contractor has completed constructing the new abutment and piers for the east bound structure over the river.
+All five (5) beam segments have been placed as of mid-November.
+Concrete placement for the remaining sections of the bridge deck are scheduled for the remainder of this year and is weather dependent.

-The contractor has also started the construction of the Upper Merion Trail (Schuylkill River West Trail) retaining wall which will facilitate trail traffic under the River Bridge.
+Completing the roadway connections to the completed bridge structure will follow the completion of the bridge decking.
+Construction of the final sound barriers and the completion of the Upper Merion Trail (Schuylkill River West Trail) retaining wall.
+This will facilitate trail traffic under the River Bridge.
 The trail will remain closed until Upper Merion Township has completed their section of trail construction, located adjacent to the retaining wall now under construction.

-The traffic on U.S. 422 will be staying in the current configuration until the Spring of 2020.
+The traffic on U.S. 422 will be staying in the current configuration until May 2020.
+The project is on-track to complete construction at that time.

 The improvements to U.S 422 in the area of Valley Forge